-- Research and select an established, evaluated sexuality education curriculum or develop a curriculum of your own.
+- Research and select an established, evaluated sex education curriculum or develop a curriculum of your own.
 Use your state department of education, school board policies, and the Sexuality Information and Education Council of the U.S. as places to start.

 - Double-check that the content of your lessons balances the need to impart information, to develop skills, and to inspire motivation.

 - Review various teaching methodologies and incorporate them into each lesson plan.